baijuka/MS2-Project/README.md

 [View the live project here.](https://baijuka.github.io/MS2-Project/)

-People are always enthusiastic about knowing about their own as well as other countries.
+People are always curious about knowing about their own as well as other countries.
 To gather knwoledge they approach various mediums and resources.
 This website was developed with an intention to provide any one wanting know about countries have fun playing onling quize game as at the same time gain knowledge about countries.
 The quiz game provided by this website at the moment focuses only on European countries.
 However, the deveoper aims to include whole world countries in future versions.

 ## UX